-To report annually or more frequently if jointly requested by UK and Irish Governments, on progress towards ending continuing paramilitary activity, in particular from those paramilitary groups declared to be on ceasefire:
+To report annually (or more frequently if jointly requested by UK and Irish Governments) on progress towards ending continuing paramilitary activity, in particular from those paramilitary groups declared to be on ceasefire:

-Target Lead Responsibility Performance Indicators Progress against target To provide a considered analysis of progress adopting a twin track approach to: • the impact of criminal justice interventions, and • broader societal impact.
-Commissioners Support: Joint Secretaries In consultation with key stakeholders, understanding the impact of paramilitary activity on communities.
+Target Lead Responsibility Performance Indicators To provide a considered analysis of progress towards ending paramilitary activity, adopting a twin track approach to: • the impact of criminal justice interventions, and • broader societal interventions.
+Commissioners and Secretariat In consultation with key stakeholders, understanding the impact of paramilitary activity on communities.
 In consultation with law enforcement, understanding paramilitary activity and its links to criminality and organised crime in NI.
 Development of an agreed programme of work with key milestones, including an agreed stakeholder plan.
-Development of baselines and measures to inform the Commission's reports on progress towards ending paramilitary activity.
-Timely production of a comprehensive report.
-Timely production of comprehensive ad hoc reports, if requested jointly by the Irish Government and the UK Government.
+Mapping progress against baselines and measures to inform the Commission's reports on progress towards ending paramilitary activity.
+Timely production of a comprehensive annual report.
+If requested by the UK and Irish Governments: timely production of comprehensive ad hoc reports.
+Further detail about stakeholder engagement is set out under Objective 3.

-To report on the implementation of the relevant measures of the Irish Government, the UK Government and the Northern Ireland Executive, including the Executive's Tackling Paramilitary Activity, Criminality and Organised Crime Action Plan:
+To report on the implementation of the relevant measures of the Irish Government, the UK Government and the Northern Ireland Executive, including the Executive's Tackling Paramilitary Activity, Criminality and Organised Crime Action Plan and Phase Two of the Tackling Paramilitary, Criminality and Organised Crime Programme:

-Target Lead Responsibility Performance Indicators Progress against target To provide: • valuable visibility on progress, • ongoing impetus to implementation of the Executive's Action Plan, and • valuable visibility on the relevant measures of the Irish Government and the UK Government.
-Commissioners Support: Joint Secretaries Through the stakeholder engagement plan also references in relation to objectives 3, 4 and 5 below, conduct focused and constructive engagement with: NI Executive, Those bodies leading on actions set out in the Executive's Action Plan, Targeted recipients of Executive's Action Plan initiatives, The Irish Government, The UK Government, Other stakeholders as set out in Article 5 of the International Treaty.
-Analysis of the implementation of measures, reported accordingly.
+Target Lead Responsibility Performance Indicators Target To provide: • visibility on progress, • ongoing impetus to implementation of the Executive's Action Plan and Phase Two of the Tackling Paramilitary, Criminality and Organised Crime Programme, and • visibility on the relevant measures of the Irish Government and the UK Government.
+Lead Responsibility Commissioners and Secretariat Performance Indicators Analysis of the implementation of measures is reported.
+Through the stakeholder engagement plan also relevant in relation to objectives 3, 4 and 5 below, conduct focused and constructive engagement with: NI Executive, Those bodies leading on actions set out in the Executive's Action Plan, Targeted recipients of Executive's Action Plan initiatives, The Irish Government, The UK Government, Other stakeholders as set out in Article 5 of the International Treaty.